Thimoteus/purescript-optlicative/README.md

 ```

 Note that this type has not only breadth but also depth.
 The `Opt` type is a
-newtype around `Optlicative` but with extra type information in the second argument:
+datatype around `Optlicative` but with extra type information in the second argument:
 this is what allows us to nest commands, treating every possible command (and
 associated options) as a tree-like structure (a record), where each node (field)
 represents a pair of a command entered, and the options for that command.